gmbrandt/xwavecal/README.rst

 If you use this code, please cite **Brandt, G.M. et al. (2019)** which can be found on ArXiv here: https://arxiv.org/abs/1910.08079

-As well, please cite the Zendo DOI above.
+As well, please cite the Zenodo DOI above.

 At best, using ``xwavecal`` only requires editing a config.ini file for your data.
 I cover how to do that in this readme.